ansys/pyansys-dev-guide/doc/source/packaging/structure.rst

 - ``_build`` contains the rendered documentation in various formats, such as HTML and PDF.

-- ``source`` contains the RST files that will be rendered when building the documentation.
+- ``source`` contains the RST files that are used to render the documentation.

 - ``make.bat`` and ``Makefile`` are used to automate cleaning and building commands.
 You use ``make.bat`` when running on Windows and ``Makefile``